The El Dorado Correctional Facility is currently hiring for multiple Corrections Officer positions.

 - Must be capable of performing Essential Physical Functions.

 This is shift work.
 Shifts are 6AM-2PM, 2PM-10PM and 10PM-6AM.
-New hires should expect to be assigned to the 2PM-10PM or 10PM-6AM shifts.
+Typical shift assignment for new hires is 2PM-10PM or 10PM-6AM shift with weekdays off rather than weekends.
 A good attendance record is essential.

 A full position description and required essential physical functions for this classification can be obtained by contacting the recruiter listed below.

 Corrections Officers are evaluated on their ability to observe and recall inmate behavior, surroundings and events; write clear and complete sentences; respond quickly to emergencies, climb stairs, and use physical force to subdue violent and resisting inmates; remain alert over long periods of time; remain calm during stressful situations; and interact with offenders and co-workers to establish and maintain effective working relationships.
 A 12-month probationary period is required for new Corrections Officers.